kevhines/NEO-app/ReadMe.md

 Near Earth Object (NEO) App

 This app allows you to search for Asteroids that flew near Earth on any date.
 Enter a date and get a list of asteroids.
 You can also just view the 5 biggest or 5 closest asteroids.
-You can then choose any of the listed asteroids to see when it will next visit Earth.\n
+You can then choose any of the listed asteroids to see when it will next visit Earth.

 Find an Asteroid that flew by on a important day (Wedding, Birth of a Child, Completion of your CLI Project for The Flatiron School) then see when it will come by again.
 That's your celestial anniversary!

 ## Summary